iOS Volume Purchase

-If you associate volume purchase licenses with users, Endpoint Management integrates users into your volume purchase account and associates their iTunes ID with the volume purchase account.
-The iTunes ID of users is never visible to your company or to the Endpoint Management server.
+If you associate volume purchase licenses with users, Endpoint Management integrates users into your volume purchase account and associates their Apple App Store ID with the volume purchase account.
+The Apple App Store ID of users is never visible to your company or to the Endpoint Management server.
 Apple transparently creates the association to retain user privacy.
 You can retire a user from the volume purchase program, to disassociate all licenses from the user account.
 To retire a user, go to Manage > Devices.

 Endpoint Management periodically reimports volume purchase licenses from Apple to ensure that the licenses reflect all changes.
 To force a sync with your volume purchase account, go to Settings > iOS Settings and click Force synchronization.

 After you click to confirm the action, Endpoint Management imports the volume purchase information.
 The import might take several minutes, depending on the number of volume purchase licenses.
 After the sync completes, Endpoint Management refreshes the iOS Settings page and updates the sync date and time in the new Last Sync Date column.

 - When you assign an app to a delivery group, by default Endpoint Management identifies the app as an optional app.
 To ensure that Endpoint Management deploys an app to devices, go to Configure > Delivery Groups.
 On the Apps page, move the app to the Required Apps list.